Sebastien-Raguideau/Ebame/Nanopore.md

 Use `scp` to copy your Kraken2 report file to your local machine and upload your kraken report to Pavian, then explore the tabs available.

+NB: If you are unable to scp from your vm to your local machine, a copy of the Pavian output is stored in the tmp directory of the github repo.

 ![alt text](https://github.com/RobSJames/EBAME6/blob/main/Pavian_gut.png "Raw read sansky plot")

+The remainder of this tutorial focuses on assembly based metagenomics which will be covered in more detail with state of the art assemblers later in the week.
+You can continue with this tutorial at your own pace if you would like to compare the raw read approach with an assembly based approach using miniasm and metaFlye. ing this data set.

 ## Assembly and taxonomic classification via minimap2/miniasm and Kraken2